Docker Gems: Tools That Actually Earn Their Keep

 YoutubeDL-Material

-Sometimes you just need that video offline.
-YoutubeDL-Material wraps the powerful youtube-dl tool in a slick, easy interface, turning “I wish I saved that” into “I already did.”
+Sometimes you just need that video from YouTube offline.
+Or maybe you just want to extract the audio from a YouTube video?
+YoutubeDL-Material wraps the powerful youtube-dl tool in a slick, easy interface, turning β€œI wish I saved that” into β€œI already did.”
+This is probably the easiest tool to download content from YouTube.

 n8n